 Have you ever tried renaming file extension of any file?
 Sometime we require to change file extension of any file to use it in some specific program.
-Renaming file extensions of one or two files is easy but when you have to rename hundreds or thousands of them… it is really a headache.
-This tutorial shows you, how to rename file extension of many files in single step.
+Renaming file extensions of one or two files is easy but when you have to rename hundreds or thousands of them, it is really a headache.
+This tutorial shows you, how to rename file extension of multiple files using single command.
 In this tutorial I am taking example of 10 MP4 files and renaming their extensions to MP3.

 The number of files doesn’t really matter, you can rename thousands of files using this trick.
 You can rename from any file extension to any other file extension.
 And we don’t require any software for that, Command Prompt is good enough for this.

 How To Rename Extensions Of Multiple Files Without Any Software?

 First get all your files, whose extension you want to change, in a folder.
 In this tutorial I have 10 MP4 file in a folder named Test.

 Now, open Command prompt in the selected folder where all the files are present.
 You can click here to see how to open command prompt in any folder.
 Or simply, press and hold Shift-Key, right-click in blank space and choose “Open command window here”.

 This will open command window in that specific folder.
 You can check the path in command prompt.

 ren *.mp4 *.mp3

 |*.mp3||Desired file extension with any file name, you can choose any other file extension|